ajamsellem/Miscellany/README.md

 # Miscellany

-Collection of scripts that are mostly for making galaxy cluster measurements.
+This is a collection of scripts that are mostly for making galaxy cluster measurements.
 Other random scripts might be strewn about.